-In addition to this, the feedback collected through various historical documents, studies, and reports (Appendix B. Related Plans and Studies), there was a six-week public comment period for this plan in August and September 2024, during which time anyone could review and submit feedback on the plan through the online form, or in person at a number of hosted events during the four-week period.
+In addition to this, the feedback collected through various historical documents, studies, and reports (Appendix B. Related Plans and Studies), there was a six-week public comment period for this plan in September and October 2024, during which time anyone could review and submit feedback on the plan through the online form, or in person at a number of hosted events during the four-week period.
 The draft was posted online to the iCAP Portal and announced through various communications channels.
-The draft was also shared directly with numerous stakeholders (Appendix A. Stakeholders), including randomly selected 5,000 current students through Demographic Management Institute (DMI), more than 3,000 users who have registered their bicycles, and more.
+The draft was also shared directly with numerous stakeholders (Appendix A. Stakeholders), including randomly selected 2,500 current students through Division of Management Information (DMI), more than 3,300 users who have registered their bicycles, and more.
 Their comments have been added to this document in the Appendix F. Public Input section.